BlueSquare23/web-lgsm/docs/faq.md

     the password in the database changed slightly.
 You can change it to the same password as what it already was, the hash just needs regenerated.

+6. Question: Why are some of my home page "Installed Servers" status indicators grey?
+  - Answer: If a server's status (on/off) cannot be determined, its status indicator will be left grey.
+This will happen if the game server cannot be reached over SSH (for remote & non-same user install types) or if the docker container can't be reached.

-6. Questions: Where's the `init.sh` script?
+7. Question: Where's the `init.sh` script?
   - Answer: In version 1.7.0 the `init.sh` script was replaced with the all in one `web-lgsm.py` script.
 It now does all of the old things the init script did plus lots more!
 Run `./web-lgsm.py --help` to see all options!

-7. Question: Why don't any of my sudo rules work? / Why does the web app say _"sudo: a password is required"_?
+8. Question: Why don't any of my sudo rules work? / Why does the web app say _"sudo: a password is required"_?
    - It may be the case that you have `/etc/sudoers.d` disabled or have additional entries for your user after the `#includedir /etc/sudoers.d`